Syphilis

 • What Can A Pregnant Person Do To Prevent Passing Syphilis To Their Baby?

 Syphilis can be passed onto your baby if you do not get treated, this is known as congenital syphilis.
+Receiving prenatal care throughout your pregnancy drastically reduces the risk of congenital syphilis.
 If you're pregnant and have syphilis, get treated right away.
 Learn more about congenital syphilis.

 • Where can I learn more about syphilis infections?